 The data analyst career is much newer and proliferating.
-Data analysts are responsible for providing data analysis, statistical analysis, and other analytical services.
+Data analysts provide data analysis, statistical analysis, and other analytical services.
 The Data Analytics career path is currently exploding in popularity.
 It combines business analysis with analytics skills, with a strong focus on data science.
 For example, data analysts must have strong analytical, technical, quantitative, and programming skills to analyze large datasets and create predictive models.

 What Do Business Analysts Do?